 In short, the amplitudes have been reduced to a set of master integrals with the help of the public software \texttt{Kira}$\oplus$\texttt{FireFly}\,\cite{Maierhoefer:2017hyi, Maierhofer:2018gpa,Klappert:2019emp,Klappert:2020aqs,Klappert:2020nbg}.
 Algebraic manipulations have been simplified by setting the ratio of the top-quark and Higgs-boson mass to a fixed value of $\mtop^2/\mhiggs^2 = 23/12$, corresponding to $\mtop \approx 173.055$ GeV for $\mhiggs = 125$ GeV.
 The same software has also been used to derive a system of first-order homogeneous linear differential equations in $\mtop$ satisfied by the master integrals.
 Using initial conditions in the heavy-top limit, obtained with a diagrammatic large mass expansion, the system of differential equations has been solved numerically at a very large number of phase-space points.
 As a result, the amplitudes have been obtained on a dense grid that could, in principle, be used for interpolation.
-However, direct inclusive phase-space integration would require an unreliable extrapolation to the singular soft and collinear regions.
+However, since the grid does not extend to the boundaries of the phase-space where the amplitudes diverge, direct inclusive phase-space integration requires a non-trivial extrapolation to the singular soft and collinear regions.